 Is There A Link Between Pancreatitis And Pancreatic Cancer?
 If So, What Is It?

-Pancreatic cancer is one of the deadliest forms of cancer.
+The risk of pancreatic cancer is one of the deadliest forms of cancer.
 It’s estimated that over 40,000 people die each year due to pancreatic cancer.

 The reason why pancreatic cancer has such a poor prognosis is because it’s typically detected at an advanced stage when it’s already too late to treat effectively.